 Research environment in Ottawa

 University of Ottawa is a bilingual university.
 You can carry out your studies and research in English or in French here.
-If you study with me, you will be part of the Ottawa-Carleton Number Theory research group.
+If you study with me, you will be part of the Ottawa-Carleton Number Theory research group, which organizes regular seminars and other academic activities.
+We are also members of the CRM and the Fields Institute, so you will have the opportunity to participate in many of their activities (seminars, workshops, thematic programmes, etc).
 Several scholarships are available to Canadian and international students and postdoctoral fellows.
 More information can be found here.

 If you are interested in working with me as a graduate students, you can expect to work on one of the following projets.